-The original destination has been changed after the load picked up, and the carrier is looking for the rate increase for the extra miles or having to cancel their planned reload.
+The original destination has changed after the carrier picked the load up, and the carrier is looking for a rate increase for the extra miles or having to cancel their planned reload.

-The carrier is looking for more money that initially agreed for hauling a load which is different from what they have been told originally (weight increase, dimension change, temperature, etc)
+The carrier is looking for higher compensation than initially agreed upon for hauling a different load than originally discussed.
+Changes may be weight increase, dimension change, temperature, and more.

-The carrier has been held at the shipper for a while and refuses to deliver a load until they receive a guarantee of the payment or the payment itself with the detention charge added.
+Detention occurs when the carrier is held at the shipper for an extended period and refuses to deliver a load until a guarantee of payment is received or receive payment with a detention charge.

-The carrier is aware of a potential claim or back-charges on the load they are hauling and refuses to deliver a load until they are sure they will be paid in full.
+The carrier is aware of a potential claim or back-charges on the load they are hauling and refuses to deliver a load until they are sure they will get paid in full.

 In a double-brokerage scenario, the actual carrier might have a problem with the 'originally contracted' carrier and hold the load hostage until the latter meets their demands.
-In this case, taking care of the issue might get even more messy.
+In this case, taking care of the issue might get even messier.

 What can you do to prevent this?

-Both, the carrier and the shipper/broker have their reasons to stand their ground – the carrier is afraid they will not receive any payment for hauling the load if they just trust their opponent and deliver it, and their counterpart is afraid to pay upfront and never have the load delivered.
-Arriving to a consensus might be a tough task, and there are constant disputes about the best strategies you can use.
+Both the carrier and the shipper/broker have reasons to stand their ground – the carrier is afraid they will not receive any payment for hauling the load if they trust their opponent and deliver it.
+Their counterpart is worried about paying upfront and never having the shipment returned.
+Arriving at a consensus might be challenging, and there are constant disputes about the best strategies you can use.
 Sometimes the easiest way to resolve it is to provide a legal guarantee of the payment once the load is successfully delivered.